haleypruittcc/osTicket-Post-Installation-Configuration/README.md

-- Make sure you are in admin panel (check top right to see which panel you are in)
+- Ensure that you are in the admin panel "check top right to see which panel you are in"
 	- If the top right says "agent" you are in the admin panel
 - Select the Agents tab -> Roles -> Add New Role
 	- Name : Supreme Admin